 When I was a kid growing up in St. Vincent & the Grenadines1, my dad would take us on road trips out to the countryside.
 Note, this was on an island that is 345 kilometre2 (133 miles2).
 A road trip isn't more than a 30-minute drive.
 But as a kid, it felt like we travelled for hours over great distances.

 Sometimes, these trips were to the top of a part of the volcanic ridge that bisects the island.
 Other times it was to a previous unexplored beach along the coastline.
 For me, it always felt like an adventure.

-The camera in this photo is the same Asahi Pentax Spotmatic II, and Asahi SMC Takumar 50mm f/1.4 lens Dad used when I was a kid.
-My mom found it a few years ago while cleaning out for a move.
+The camera in this photo is the same Asahi Optical Co.
+Pentax Spotmatic II and the Asahi SMC Takumar 50mm f/1.4 lens that Dad used on those "road trips".
+My mom found it a few years ago while doing some spring cleaning.
 I was excited to have it.
 But it's broken.
-I replaced the battery but stripped the screws on the battery compartment in the process.
-The shutter works but the latch that keeps the back door closed doesn't work.
-Mould grew over the pentaprism making it difficult to focus the camera.
+I replaced the battery but stripped the screws on the battery compartment.
+The shutter works, but the latch that keeps the back door closed doesn't work.
+Mould grew over the pentaprism, making it difficult to focus the camera.
 The camera is broken.

 I love the controls on this camera.
 Want to change the ISO?
 Turn a dial.
 Want to set the aperture?
 Turn the dial on the lens.
 From my search on Google, I think the Fuji X series cameras are the only modern digital cameras that operate this way.
 If I had the budget for a second camera, I would get either the X-T2 or X100F.
 I have been watching Fuji for a few years.
 I like their approach to camera design.
 I rented a Fuji X-T1 and Fuji X-E1 a few years ago and loved them both.
 I don't have the budget for a complete system switch.